-The common wisdom about cannabis enthusiasts is that they don’t have any common wisdom.
-The stereotype of the drooling guy “on” cannabis sitting in his parent’s basement playing video games for hours or Instagrammig nonstop is what many of the “straights” still imagine to be true.
+Common wisdom about cannabis enthusiasts is they don’t have any common wisdom.
+The stereotype of the drooling guy “on” cannabis sitting in his parent’s basement playing video games for hours or Instagrammig nonstop is what many of the non consumer imagine to be true.

-In fact, smoking or vaping or eating cannabis—especially certain sativa strains—has quickly become the best way to energize getting chores done.
+In fact, consuming cannabis—especially certain sativa strains—has quickly become the best way to energize getting chores done.
 Every busy chore hustler knows that choosing the right CBD/THC sativa combination, with the right terpene profile, can do the trick.

 For example, according to Humboldt County Emerald Farms, there are four strains used to create AK-47: Colombia (sativa), Mexico (sativa), Thai (sativa) and Afghanistan (indica).
 The strain has a strong skunky sour, earthy scent, peppered with hints of pine, sage, sandalwood, and some light citrus.
 Smoking the bud creates an energizing type of euphoria.

 The sativa-dominant Silver Haze began with the Haze variety that was popular in the early 1980s.
 Since then, Haze characteristics have been prized by cannabis users and growers around the world.
 Silver Haze was the first to create a space-efficient Haze variety that can grow fast and produce a high yield.

 Amsterdam-based Sensi Seeds, the world’s largest cannabis seedbank with over 500 varieties, crossed Haze and Northern Lights strains to produce this high potency Sativa strain.

 Other strains featuring Silver Haze genetics include Lemon Haze (Silver Haze plus Lemon Skunk); and Silver Dog (Silver Haze plus Chemdog).